Allen Iverson: Legal troubles

-During the 1997 offseason, Iverson and his friends were stopped by a police officer for speeding late at night.
+In August 1997, during the offseason, Iverson and his friends were stopped by a police officer for speeding late at night.
 He was arrested for carrying a concealed weapon and for possession of marijuana.
 He pleaded no contest and was sentenced to community service.

 In 2002, Iverson was alleged to have thrown his wife Tawanna out of their home after a domestic dispute and later threatening two men with a gun while looking for her.
 All charges against him were later dropped after the judge cited lack of evidence with contradictory statements from witnesses.

 On February 24, 2004, Iverson urinated in a trash can at Bally's Atlantic City casino and was told by casino management not to return.

-On December 9, 2005, after the Sixers defeated the Charlotte Bobcats, Iverson paid a late-night visit to the Trump Taj Mahal.
+On December 9, 2005, after the Sixers defeated the Charlotte Bobcats, Iverson paid a late-night visit to the Trump Taj Mahal in Atlantic City.
 After winning a hand at a three-card-stud poker table, Iverson was overpaid $10,000 in chips by a dealer.
 When the dealer quickly realized the mistake and requested the chips back, Iverson refused, and a heated head-turning argument between him and the casino staff began.
 Atlantic City casino regulations reportedly state that when a casino makes a payout mistake in favor of the gambler, the gambler must return the money that they did not legitimately win.

-Also in 2005, Iverson's bodyguard Jason Kane was accused of assaulting a man at a Washington, D. C. nightclub after the man, Marlin Godfrey, refused to leave the club's VIP section so Iverson's entourage could enter.
+Also in 2005, Iverson's bodyguard Jason Kane was accused of assaulting a man at a Washington, D.C. nightclub after the man, Marlin Godfrey, refused to leave the club's VIP section so Iverson's entourage could enter.
 Godfrey suffered a concussion, a ruptured eardrum, a burst blood vessel in his eye, a torn rotator cuff, cuts and bruises, and emotional distress.
 Although Iverson did not touch Godfrey himself, Godfrey sued Iverson for the injuries caused by his bodyguard.
-In 2007 a jury awarded Godfrey $260,000.
-The United States Court of Appeals for the District of Columbia Circuit upheld the verdict in 2009.
+In 2007, a jury awarded Godfrey $260,000.
+In March 2009, the United States Court of Appeals for the District of Columbia Circuit upheld the verdict on appeal.

 In August 2011, an Ohio man sued Iverson for $2.5 million in damages, claiming Iverson's security guard assaulted him in a 2009 bar fight in Detroit.
 The federal judge dismissed the case, finding no evidence that Iverson or his bodyguard struck the plaintiff, Guy Walker.

 In 2013, Iverson was accused of kidnapping his children and refusing to return them to their mother.
 He denied the claim and his ex-wife later recanted.

 Marriage and family

 Iverson started dating his high school sweetheart Tawanna Turner when they were 16, and married her at The Mansion on Main Street in Voorhees, New Jersey.
 They have five children: Tiaura, Allen II, Isaiah, Messiah, and Dream.

-On March 2, 2010, Tawanna Iverson filed for divorce, seeking custody of their children, as well as child support and alimony payments.
+On March 2, 2010, Tawanna Iverson filed for divorce, seeking custody of their children, child support, and alimony payments.
 According to Iverson, the couple were back together less than a month after the divorce was finalized in 2013.

 Iverson's cousin, Kuran Iverson, is also a basketball player.